mastashake08/discord-twitter-bot/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://npmjs.org) to install the dependencies.
+Then copy the example .env file and fill in with appropriate values.

 ```bash
  git clone https://github.com/mastashake08/discord-twitter-bot.git